-This newsletter is a listing of the latest changes in export control regulations through APRIL 2015.
+This newsletter is a listing of the latest changes in export control regulations through May 31, 2015.
 The newsletter is provided as a complimentary service to assist clients with their ITAR and EAR export compliance responsibilities.
 It provides a summary of recent changes to export control regulations or other regulatory matters of interest that may impact your company’s international trade and export compliance functions.
 Call us at 703-847-5801 or email email@example.com with questions or comments.

 See also our “Latest Sanctions Fines & Penalties” section below for an update on companies and persons denied export privileges by the United States Government.

 ECR Update: BIS Publishes Proposed Rules to Adopt Changes to USML Category XII… Unlike prior ECR Changes, Not a Significant Amount is Being Down-Regulated